Corsham conveyancing FAQs

 Conveyancing disbursements are the extra third-party costs incurred on your behalf, such as Stamp Duty or searches.
 Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Corsham are fixed, meaning for a standard conveyancing transaction, what we quote is what you pay
+Your fees for buying or selling a house in Corsham are fixed, meaning for a standard conveyancing transaction, what you are quoted is what you pay